Book in your 40-minute Consultation with one of our Architects/Designers. BOOK NOW

 Many of the Victorian and Edwardian properties in London are terrace houses, and due to their design, they are ideal to be renovated into flats or maisonettes.
 You may find in your home that noise between you and your neighbours is an issue.
 This could either be:

-A sound test is not necessary unless you are building a new home, although it could be helpful if the issue is severe.
+A sound test is not necessary unless you are building a new home, or converting a property into multiple dwellings.
+However, it could be helpful if the noise issue is severe, or you’d like that ‘solid’ feel of a soundproofed home.
 There are ways of limiting these issues by using suitable materials or making other tweaks in home renovation plans.
 To find out more, read our blog on acoustic testing and how to resolve any noise issues.

 As mentioned previously, we think that it is vital that a home’s original features should be celebrated because these are the things that gave it the character that made you fall in love with it in the first place.
 It is what makes your house unique and gives it character.
 These are the features which you might find in your home.